chartjs/Chart.js/docs/01-Line-Chart.md

 	//Boolean - Whether to show vertical lines (except Y axis)
 	scaleShowVerticalLines: true,

+	// Number - If we want a limit on the string length for labels on x-axis (0 for no limit)
+	maxXLabelLength: 0,

 	//Boolean - Whether the line is curved between points bezierCurve : true,